Kristyna-Navitas/FreshTab/README.md

 - Configurable data collection parameters

 ## Comming Soon
+- Do not forget to set up the Airflow correctly!
 - more tests of the code
 - saving config file for each run
 - setting own category counts